-BUMG 571 HUMAN RESOURCE MANAGEMENT
+MBA 508 HUMAN RESOURCE MANAGEMENT

 This course provides an in-depth analysis of human resource management and employment relations in organizations.
-The course is taught using a systems approach.
-This approach looks at the many interdependencies from an organization's internal and external environment acting on employment relations and human resource decision making.
-Topics include strategic planning, staffing, performance management, compensation and benefits, training and development, outsourcing, retention and turnover, and selected public policy issues pertaining to employment.
+The course looks at the many interdependencies from an organization's internal and external environment acting on employment relations and human resource decision making.
+Topics include strategic planning, staffing, performance management, compensation and benefits, training, and development, outsourcing, retention and turnover, and selected public policy issues pertaining to employment.